dwhiffing/fury/content/nato/de/air/body.md

 This twin engine tactical transport produced by France and Germany.
-Carrying almost as much as a C-130 Hercules, but over much shorter ranges, it was perfectly suited the intra-theater transport tasks it was designed for.
+Carrying almost as much as a C-130 Hercules, but over much shorter ranges, the Transall was perfectly suited the intra-theater transport tasks it was designed for.
 The Luftwaffe acquired 90 of the ‘D’ models (another 20 went to Turkey) in the late 60’s and grouped them in three transport wings (Lufttransportgeschwader, or LTG).

 | Wing   | Location | No. | Type  |
 |--------|----------|-----|-------|